Insight's Fountain Exposes the Danger of Folly

 Understanding gives life to the wise, but fools remain disciplined by their own folly.

-22 Understanding is a fountain of life to one who has it, but the punishment of fools is their folly.
+22 Understanding is a fountain of life to its possessor, but the discipline of fools is folly.

 Understanding gives life to the wise, but fools remain disciplined by their own folly.